 Get to know your vehicle before you ride it.
 Inexperienced riders may overlook risks and become confused by the specific behavior of their vehicles and the terrain conditions.
-Be cautious when riding.
+Be cautious when riding and make sure that anyone driving your Snowmobile is also careful.

 - Speeding and reckless riding can cause death!
+Be aware of snow conditions and adjust your speed accordingly.

+- Always follow the laws on the minimum age

+of the rider.
+The manufacturer recommends

+a minimum age of 16 years.
+Make sure

+you also comply with applicable legislation

+regarding the permits, licenses and

+other authorizations required to drive a

+snowmobile in your jurisdiction.

-Be aware of snow conditions and adjust your speed accordingly. - Follow the laws on the minimum age of the rider.
-The manufacturer recommends a minimum age of 16 years.
-Make sure you know the laws in your country and if a license is required to ride this type of vehicle. - The WS250 is designed for only one (1) operator per vehicle. - To operate the WS250, you must be able to set your feet firmly on the riding platform and grasp the handlebars securely.
+- The WS250 is designed for only one (1) operator per vehicle.
+To operate the WS250, you must be able to set your feet firmly on the riding platform and grasp the handlebars securely.

+- Any users of the Snowmobile must wear an approved helmet, goggles and a face shield.

+Any user of the Snowmobile must also wear warm and appropriate clothing that is well adjusted to ensure comfort while driving.